 Option one: removing the pebbledash

 The first option is to attempt to hack the pebbledash off, at risk of the brickwork underneath and with no guarantee that you will be able to achieve a smooth finish.
 If you do decide to go for this option be really careful about who you hire to do this and make sure they are experienced in removing pebbledash.
-This still wouldn’t leave you free to apply coloured render directly over the wall though, you’d need to apply a basecoat layer before the coloured render.
+If your pebbledash is forcibly removed by a builder, this can really damage the underlying substrate and can invalidate your house insurance.
+Even after all of this, you still wouldn’t be free to apply coloured render directly over the wall, you’d need to apply the basecoat layer and maybe even a levelling coat before the coloured render.

 Option two: levelling mortar to cover up pebbledash